equill/syscat/README.md

 - `dependent` indicates whether the from-type is a parent of the to-type.
 Default is false.
 - `cardinality` controls whether this relationship is `1:1`, `many:1`, `1:many` or `many:many`.
 Default is `many:many`.
-- `attributes` is a comma-separated list of attributes that can be set for this resourcetype, e.g. `longname,colour`.
-Note that the separator is a comma only; if you follow it with a space, this will be included as the start of the next attribute's name.

 Example:
 ```